-My new book, Rethinking Social Action through Music: The Search for Coexistence and Citizenship in Medellín’s Music Schools, has now been published!
+Rethinking Social Action through Music: The Search for Coexistence and Citizenship in Medellín’s Music Schools was published in 2021 by Open Book Publishers and may be downloaded for free in PDF format.

 How can we better understand the past, present and future of Social Action through Music (SATM)?